mchorse/reads/content/blockbuster-changelog.md

 ## Version 2.0.2

-This is a patch update that features .
+This is a patch update that features a lot of fixes made to Snowstorm particle system, and to other parts of the mod.
+A couple of GUI keybinds were added, and a couple of useful /record sub-commands were added.

 **Compatible** with McLib `2.0.2`, Metamorph `1.2` and Aperture `1.4`.
 It doesn't mean that future versions of Metamorph and Aperture would be incompatible, but older versions are most likely incompatible.